DedicatedDev/ibc-sdk/README.md

-# Polymer DevKit
+# IBC SDK

-A NodeJS package that facilitates cross-chain Dapp development (aka. xDapp dev).
+A NodeJS package that facilitates cross-chain dapp (xdapp) development using IBC.

 ## What does this package do?